Sling Aircraft Sling TSi: Design and development

+the aircraft build record, earlier examples being blue anodised for ease of recognition.

+These were included in kits from September 2024 onwards and applies worldwide.

 Operational history

 The first Sling TSi in the USA was shown at EAA AirVenture Oshkosh in 2018.

 In a review for KitPlanes, writer Paul Dye said, "...it lives up to its design goals.
 We flew with four full sized adults from a field with a density altitude of 9,000' and had to throttle back to keep from exceeding redline when we leveled off at 10,000.
 Later, operating off of a dry lakebed in the high desert, with temperatures of 100 degrees, we never had to worry about engine cooling - and it handled like a fine touring machine."

 A company demonstrator Sling TSi flew non-stop from Torrance, California, to Tampa Executive Airport on its way to Lakeland, Florida for Sun 'n Fun 2019 in 13.5 hours.
 The aircraft carried an additional 30 u.s.gal of fuel over the normal 45 u.s.gal long-range tanks and benefited from tailwinds en route.